(The following constitutes the entirety of Chapter 2 of Part I of my “Against the Lie” essay. The postscript is not contained in that chapter.)

 “Esotericist writing” can generally be defined as writing in which an author uses a word to mean one thing (namely, the “inner,” or “intended,” or “esoteric” meaning) in his own mind and perhaps also in the minds of close associates, while the general reading public, being unaware of the author’s secretly intended meaning, is left to assign a different meaning to that same word (namely, the “outer,” or “standard,” or “ordinary,” or “conventional,” or “exoteric” meaning).
 In other words, “esotericist communication,” or “esotericism,” is really just a fancy name for lying.
 Unfortunately, it is a practice that characterizes and provides the basis for all of the so-called “major world religions,” including Christianity.
 And not only the “major” religions: I am not aware of a single traditional religion anywhere in the world, including among all the so-called “shamanistic” or “primitive” religions, that does not or did not employ “secret languages” and conceal knowledge from the “uninitiated” members of the religious community.

 At the same time, I have also come to the conclusion that the authors of both the Old and New Testaments of the Bible were actually, at least to some extent, opposed to the practice of esotericism, and were subtly and surreptitiously working against it.
 That is to say—whether or not they were fully aware of it—they were providing later generations with the means by which they would be able to slough off these oppressive systems of organized deception.
-I think that the “subversiveness” to be found in the Bible must have been partly the result of some sort of unconscious or non-conscious (or, if one prefers, “providential”) process at work; but the evidence has led me to conclude that it must have also been partly the result of conscious and deliberate choices and planning by certain individuals.
+I think that the “subversiveness” to be found in the Bible must have been partly the result of some sort of unconscious or non-conscious (or, if one prefers, “providential”) process at work; but the evidence has led me to conclude that it must have also been the result of a certain amount of conscious awareness of the problems associated with esotericism.
 However, it is often very difficult to determine just how much of the “subversiveness” that one might discern in a particular passage from the Bible was consciously or unconsciously intended by the author (and I do consider “unconscious intentionality” to be a genuine kind of intentionality), since the two types of thinking easily blend together.
 But I will be discussing these matters more in subsequent chapters.

 First, let me give you an example of how esotericist deception works by telling you a little story about myself: